Tropical Tastes, Exciting Flavors, Fresh Ingredients

 Other Culinary Influences

 - It is not uncommon to find Mexican and South American ingredients included in Latin Caribbean cooking.
-The close proximity encouraged trade between the native tribes.
+The close proximity encouraged trade between the native ethnicities.

 - Beginning in the early 1600s the slave trade brought foods from West Africa to the islands.